amzilox/CodeNest/README.md

 - [CSS](https://developer.mozilla.org/fr/docs/Web/CSS) : Applied with advanced techniques for styling.
 - [Sass](https://sass-lang.com) : Utilized for more efficient and organized CSS management using **the 7-1 file architecture**.

+## Known Issues

+<p style="font-size: 1.4rem">⚠️JavaScript Functionality :</p>

+Some JavaScript features are currently not working as intended, including:

+- **Navigation links:** The links in the navigation menu may not function properly.
+- **Popup close functionality:** Clicking on the background to close the popup is not operational.

+These issues are present because <span style= "font-weight: bold">I am focusing exclusively on perfecting the CSS and Sass aspects of this project.</span> Future updates will address these JavaScript-related concerns.

 ## Installation

 <p style="font-size: 1.4rem">To set up CodeNest on your local machine, follow these steps: </p>